iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.0 (94)/report.md

 <img src="5_star_reviews_wordcloud.png" alt="rs.nosolutions.lumeca 5 reviews"/>
 </p>

+> I was skeptical that I was going to see a doctor, get a prescription and all for free.... ask me how great it felt to actually see a doctor, get a prescription for free and not have to wait in a room with 20 other people but actually be at home in my PJ's!
+I had Dr. Bucko and she was great, I will use this app again & again instead of leaving the house that's for sure!<br> :date: __2020-12-15 02:45:04__

 > All staff was professional and very helpful.
 The doctor was friendly, knowledgable and willing to answer all questions.
 I highly recommend using this service.<br> :date: __2020-12-10 03:50:48__

 > Great app and really fast service would recommend to everyone<br> :date: __2020-10-30 23:15:09__